 The first step to making this maple sweet potato galette is to make the pie dough.
 This is the same pie dough I use for all my pies, a basic combination of flour, butter, water, and a pinch of salt.
 Mix together all of the ingredients, using cold butter and just a little bit of water to bring the dough together.
 The dough may seem a little dry but just wrap it in plastic wrap and chill the dough.
 The sealed-in moisture will help it come together once you are ready to roll it out.

 While the pie dough is chilling, make the vanilla maple syrup.
-This maple syrup uses vanilla beans for the intense vanilla flavor but you can also use vanilla extract.
-Just substitute 2 tsp vanilla extract for 1/2 vanilla bean.
-When purchasing the vanilla beans, make sure the beans are fragrant, have a shine, and are plump.
-If the beans look dry, they are not fresh.
+This maple syrup uses vanilla bean paste for the intense vanilla flavor but you can also use vanilla extract.
+Just substitute 1 teaspoon vanilla extract for the vanilla bean paste.
 Simmer the syrup for 5 minutes and let it cool.

-Fold over the edges and drizzle the vanilla maple syrup on top.
+Drizzle the vanilla maple syrup on top and fold over the edges of the dough over the filling.
 Brush the edges with egg wash and bake the sweet potato galette until golden brown.

 Let the galette cool slightly and serve warm with extra vanilla maple syrup.
 If you want to go the extra step, have it with a side of vanilla ice cream.